weaverbel/intro-computational-thinking/content/0-intro.md

 Wing believes that computational thinking is just as important a skill for school children to learn as reading, writing and arithmetic.
 Increasingly, schools are including computational thinking in school curricula.

-In the next exercise, we will see each step at work to solve a maths problem.
+Our friends in the bush are still in the shouting, blaming and arguing stage of their prredicament, so while they are occupied in **NOT** solving their problem, we will look at computational thinking in a little more detail and examine how we can use each step to solve a maths problem.

 -------------